slimta/python-slimta/doc/manual/extensions.rst

 arguments, respectively).

-The files created in the envelope directory will be identified by a :func:`~uuid.uuid4` hexadecimal string appended with the suffix ``.env``.
+The files created in the envelope directory will be identified by a :func:`~uuid.uuid4`.:attr:`~uuid.UUID.hex` string appended with the suffix ``.env``.
 The files created in the meta directory will be identified by the same uuid string as its corresponding envelope file, but with the suffix ``.meta``.
 The envelope and meta directories can be the same, but two :class:`~slimta.diskstorage.DiskStorage` should not share directories.

 To install this extension::